DON FRYE VS YOSHIHIRO TAKAYAMA: FIGHTOGRAPHY

 Just how tough a bastard, the world was about to find out.

-What the Japanese brawler left unsaid was that he’d prepared to absorb an ocean liner of punishment in order to get close enough to land that knee strike.
+What the Japanese brawler left unsaid was that he’d been prepared to ship an ocean liner of punishment in order to get close enough to land that knee strike.

-Yuji Shimada, who was the referee for the fight and 169 of PRIDE’s 566 total bouts, stood back and let Frye and Takayama lock eyes in one of the sport’s great staredowns.
-The moments before the first round hung in the huge arena, like static before a storm.
+With the fighters in the ring Yuji Shimada, the referee for the fight and 169 of PRIDE’s 566 total bouts, stood back and let Frye and Takayama lock eyes in one of MMA’s great staredowns.
+The moments before the first round hung in the huge arena, static before a storm.
 Noise from the 22,586 fans rolled into a roar.

 And then came unforgettable start to the fight.

-Frye near ran across the ring, only to find the giant striding toward him at speed.
+Frye near ran across the ring, only to find the giant striding toward him at full speed.

 Frye: “I hit him with a one-two combo on the chin – but like I said - my power wasn’t what it was in the UFC.
 I’d fucked my back and right shoulder in New Japan.
 I couldn’t twist my full weight into my shots.”

 Takayama responded with booming punches of his own.
 And then it happened, the most exciting sequence in MMA history.
 The pair locked their left hands behind each other’s necks and hacked away with their right fists.
 Over and over and over they slammed knuckle into face.
-It was artless, it was violent and it remains utterly enthralling to witness all these years later.
+It was artless, it was violent and it remains utterly enthralling to witness two decades later.

 Takayama said: “I was all right going punch for punch with Don.
 He hit hard, but not as hard as the stone fists of Semmy Schilt.
 Fans are kind to say they could not believe (how the fight started) but I say ‘I was there to have a fight, not to avoid a fight’.”